bltavares/vagrant-baseline/README.md

 Or maybe you just want to have some packages installed, or removed.

 You can achieve that extending the project using the _puppet/custom_ folder.
 There is an example file to guide you in the path to extend your vagrant machine.

+### Using GUI programs

+Ssh allows you to forward the X server to your computer.
+If you want to use a program with a grafical interface or want to code an app that generates graphics, you can ask `vagrant` to forward it for you.

+Just goes with:

+    vagrat ssh -- -X

 ---